diesimo-ai/diesimo-lab/benchmarks/readme.md

 # Edge AI Benchmarks

-Collection of hardware-aware benchmark resources from custom to industry-aware benchs built, tested on real-world [platforms](../platforms/).
+Collection of hardware-aware benchmarks including custom and industry-aware benchmarks such as [MLPerf](https://mlcommons.org/benchmarks/) built, and tested on real-world [platforms](../platforms/) for real-world performances.

 ## Resources